How to use your benefits

 Health coaching program

-If you are age 18 or more, you’re eligible for health coaching sessions provided either online or by phone at no cost to you.
+If you are age 18 or older, you’re eligible for health coaching sessions provided either online or by phone at no cost to you.
 Your coach can help remove barriers that might keep you from achieving your goals, support your efforts, motivate you when you need a nudge, and be a resource on your journey to a healthier, happier you.
 You can use these sessions to meet a variety of goals.
 Learn more by completing a health coaching interest form or by calling 503-574-6000 or 888-819-8999 (TTY: 711).

 Opioid Safety Program

 Providence Health Plan is committed to keeping you safe and healthy.
 Even when taken as directed, there are risks associated with taking opioids (pain medication).
-If you have received opioids for a prolonged period of time, you may receive a letter detailing information you may want to discuss with your provider.
+If you have taken opioids for a prolonged period of time, you may receive a letter detailing information you may want to discuss with your provider.
 If you have any questions or need further assistance, please contact Providence Health Plan Pharmacy Services Department at 877-216-3644, 8 a.m. to 6 p.m.
 (Pacific Time), Monday through Friday.

 Availability of external appeals